-At St Barnabas Out of School Club positive behaviour is encouraged by:
+At Over the Rainbow positive behaviour is encouraged by:

-- · Staff acting as positive role models - · Praising appropriate behaviour - Informing parents about individual achievements - · Offering a variety of play opportunities to meet the needs of the children attending the Club
+- Staff acting as positive role models - Praising appropriate behaviour - Informing parents about individual achievements - Offering a variety of play opportunities to meet the needs of the children attending the Club

 It is inevitable that as children develop and learn, there are times when they need support and guidance to understand that their behaviour is not acceptable.
-Staff at the Club will try to determine the cause or triggers of the inappropriate behaviour to prevent the situation from recurring.
+Staff at the setting will try to determine the cause or triggers of the inappropriate behaviour to prevent the situation from recurring.

 Staff will make reasonable adjustments for those children with additional needs/SEND.
-Staff will liaise with school regarding children who's behaviour at school may impact on their behaviour at St Barnabas Out of School Club.
+Staff will liaise with school regarding children who's behaviour at school may impact on their behaviour at Over the Rainbow.